Rebecca Walker

 *Rebecca Walker was born on this date in 1969.
 She is a Black feminist, speaker, and writer.

 Walker was born in Jackson, Mississippi, to Mel Leventhal, a white-American Jewish lawyer, and Black author Alice Walker.
-After her parents divorced, she spent her childhood alternating every two years between her father's predominantly Jewish area in New York City and her mother's largely Black area in San Francisco, where she attended The Urban School of San Francisco.
+After her parents divorced, she spent her childhood alternating every two years between her father's predominantly Jewish area in New York City and her mother's predominantly Black area in San Francisco, where she attended The Urban School of San Francisco.

 At the age of fourteen, she became pregnant but had an abortion.
 When she was eighteen, she changed her surname from Leventhal to Walker, her mother's maiden name.
 After graduating from Yale University in 1992, she founded the Third Wave Foundation, a non-profit organization encouraging young women to participate in activism and leadership roles.
 In its first year, the organization initiated a campaign that registered over twenty thousand new voters across the United States.
-The organization now grants young women wanting to start businesses or go to school.
+The organization now grants young women wanting to start businesses or attend school.

 Walker has been a contributing editor to Ms. Magazine since 1989.
 Her work has appeared in several publications, including the New York Daily News, Essence, and Mademoiselle Magazines.
 She has been featured on CNN and MTV and has appeared in the New York Times, Chicago Times, and Esquire, among other publications.